stevenhirsch/force-plate-jump-analyses/paper/paper.md

 # Summary

-Researchers and practitioners use countermovement jump and squat jump movement assessments and analyses to evaluate people's capacity `[@mcmahon:2017]`, determine potential risk for injury `[@bird:2022]`, or assess "readiness" for training `[@watkins:2017]`.
-Commonly, these jumps are performed on force plates to collect the relevant time series data to derive these insights.
-However, there are currently no free, open-source alternatives for researchers and practitioners to detect events and compute metrics from this time series data for reproducible and accessible data processing. `JumpMetrics` fills this gap in both applied practice and in the sports science literature.
+Researchers and practitioners (e.g., sports team scientists, analysts, or coaches) commonly assess countermovement jump and squat jump performance on force plates.
+A countermovement jump involves a vertical jump where the jumper first dips downwards before immediately jumping upwards as high as possible.
+In contrast, a squat jump is a vertical jump whereby the jumper pauses in the bottom "squat" position after dipping downards, and then jumps upwards to minimize contributions from the stretch-shortening cycle.
+A scientist, analyst, or coach can use data from these vertical jump variations to evaluate people's neuromuscular capacity, injury risk, or readiness/preparedness for high-intensity training.
+For evaluating capacity, some researchers have examined variables such as maximum jump height, peak force, rate of force development, and impulse `[@mcmahon:2017]`.
+When assessing injury risk, researchers have examined landing forces (e.g., `[@pedley2020]`) or have leveraged statistical techniques on various countermovement jump variables simultaneously `[@bird:2022]`.
+For training readiness, researchers have measured changes in vertical jump height between consecutive training sessions (e.g., `[@watkins:2017]`).
+Examining the difference in performance between the two jump variations may also provide insights into the strengths and weaknesses of the athlete to direct future training `[@vanHooren2017]`.
+Although it is common to collect this kinetic data from a force plate for these jump variations for several applications, there are currently no free, open-source resources to detect events and compute metrics for reproducible and accessible data processing. `JumpMetrics` fills this gap in both applied practice and in the sports science literature.

 # Statement of need

 `JumpMetrics` is a free, open-source Python package for computing countermovement jump and squat jump events and metrics.
 Currently, there are no free alternatives for processing force plate data for vertical jumps relative to the numerous proprietary (i.e., closed-source) algorithms sold by commercial force plates companies (e.g., Vald, Hawkin Dynamics, Sparta Science).
-This makes both the analyses, and ensuring reproducibility of results from these analyses, more challenging for researchers and practitioners.
+This makes both the analyses, and ensuring reproducibility of results from these analyses, more challenging for the various individuals conducting jump analyses from force plate data.
 The API for `JumpMetrics` was designed to be modular and easy to use for those familiar with Python.
-Researchers and practitioners can examine each jump's takeoff and landing phases individually or together, depending on their needs and research questions.
+Researchers, data scientists, analysts, and even coaches can examine each jump's takeoff and landing phases individually or together, depending on their needs and research questions.
 Furthermore, `JumpMetrics` provides various helper functions to prepare the data for detecting events and computing metrics.
 These helper functions involve cropping longer force traces and digitally low-pass filtering time series data (if these steps are required for a researcher or practitioner's particular analysis).
-In addition to its applicatiosn in sports science research and in professional practice, `JumpMetrics` can also be leveraged by undergraduate or graduate students to assist them with sports science-related projects.
+In addition to its applications in sports science research and in professional practice, `JumpMetrics` can also be leveraged by undergraduate or graduate students to assist them with sports science-related projects.
+Finally, the code, docstrings, and documentation provided in this package may help sports science students learn Python programming.

 # How the Library Works
 ## Event Detections and Metrics
 `JumpMetrics` computes various events and metrics for the entire countermovement and squat jump.
 The events (and thus metrics) are slightly different between the jump variations, given the differences in their movement executions.
 There are classes for processing various phases of the countermovement jump, a helper function to process the entire jump and landing, as well as individual functions for even more granularity for analyses.
+Furthermore, `JumpMetrics` computes the vertical axis acceleration, velocity, and displacement of the estimated center of mass trajectory for each frame of data.
+These data are computed by first dividing the force trace by the individual's computed bodymass to obtain the acceleration data.
+Then, the acceleration signal is integrated to compute the instantaneous velocity.
+Finally, the signal is integrated one more time to compute the instataneous displacement.
 ### Phases Until Takeoff
 #### Countermovement Jumps
 There are two main phases preceeding the moment of takeoff during countermovement jumps.
 The two phases are the "lowering" (sometimes referred to as the eccentric) and "ascending" (sometimes referred to as the concentric) phases.
 The specific events within these two phases detected in this package are based on `@mcmahon:2018`.
 Each event corresponds the start of each subphase within the jump.
 These involve: 1) the start of the unweighting phase, 2) the start of the braking phase, 3) the start of the propulsive phase (the event which separates the lowering and ascending phases), 4) the frame corresponding to the peak force, and 5) the frame corresponding to takeoff.